Originally published 7/8/22, updated 10/2/23.

 Medicaid is a social welfare program that provides comprehensive health coverage for eligible low-income adults.
 Some children, pregnant women, elderly adults, and people with disabilities may also be eligible for Medicaid coverage.

 Each state runs its own Medicaid program, so people have to qualify under their state’s rules.
-(Confusingly, some states use a different name to refer to Medicare.
+(Confusingly, some states use a different name to refer to Medicaid.
 So, for example, in California it’s Medi-Cal.
 In Vermont, it’s Green Mountain Care.
 And in Washington, DC, it’s Healthy Families.)
 Some states have multiple Medicaid managed care organizations (MCOs).
-If your state has more than one MCO, employees may be able to choose the MCO they prefer.
+If your state has more than one MCO, eligible folks may be able to choose the MCO they prefer.

 The Medicaid programs in every state are required to cover certain services, such as inpatient and outpatient hospital services, X-ray and lab services, nursing facility services, physician services, long-term nursing home care, home health care, transportation to receive medical care, and more.
 Some states may cover additional services, such as prescription drugs, dental care, podiatry, hospice care, occupational therapy, and physical therapy.
 You’ll need to check with your state Medicaid agency to determine what is and isn’t covered.